Volunteers connect with seniors through letter writing campaign to combat loneliness

 "Even though we call them and text them every day it was clear they were still getting a bit lonely," said Shreya Patel.
-"And so one of my grandmother's friends actually wrote her a letter and it just made her whole day and we were inspired by that.
-We thought how can we spread like that same positivity that same love to people in our community?"
+"And so one of my grandmother's friends actually wrote her a letter, and it just made her whole day and we were inspired by that.
+We thought how can we spread that same positivity, that same love to people in our community?"

 In just two months, these sisters are coordinating correspondence throughout 11 states, including California.
 And the Patel sisters say they're just getting started!